Easy Homemade Pop Tarts

 - Roll out pie crust to your desired thickness, cut dough into rectangles or use a cookie cutter to make shapes into the dough.

-- On half of your pie crust shapes spread 1 tbsp of cherry mixture.
-Being careful to leave a 1/2" perimeter around your circle or rectangle jam free.
+- On half of your pie crust shapes spread 1 tablespoon of cherry mixture.
+Being careful to leave a ½" perimeter around your circle or rectangle jam free.

 - Top each jam crust with a second layer of crust and use a fork to crimp the edges to seal the two pieces of crust together.
 Place each crimped tart onto a baking sheet.

-- In a small bowl combine 1 egg with 1 tbsp water.
+- In a small bowl combine 1 egg with 1 tablespoon water.
 Mix to combine.

 - Brush each tart with this egg wash and place in oven.
 Bake for 12-15 minutes until crust is golden brown.